 You have the right…..

 “I hit her only once.
-She wasn’t suppose to die.
+She wasn’t supposed to die.
 I’ve hit her more than that in the past and she didn’t even slump to the ground.
 Oh, my God”

 Jeff was put in jail after confessing that he hit his girlfriend, Azuka just once on the back of her neck and she went lifeless.
 According to him, he didn’t mean to kill her.